tripplehelix/enafore-silenced/README.md

 # Enafore

-A somewhat unstable fediverse client with better support for Akkoma, glitch-soc, and Iceshrimp instances.
+A fediverse client with better support for Akkoma, glitch-soc, and Iceshrimp instances.

 Enafore is available at [enafore.social](https://enafore.social).